kubeflow/website/content/docs/fairing/gcp-kubeflow-notebook.md

 *  Train an XGBoost model in a notebook,
 *  Use Kubeflow Fairing to train an XGBoost model remotely on Kubeflow,
-*  Use Kubeflow Fairing to train an XGBoost model remotely on Cloud ML Engine,
+*  Use Kubeflow Fairing to train an XGBoost model remotely on AI Platform Training,
 *  Use Kubeflow Fairing to deploy a trained model to Kubeflow, and
 *  Call the deployed endpoint for predictions.